Dog Care Resources

 Perhaps the most important single command to teach the dog is sit.
 It causes the dog voluntarily to cease any other activities and places it in a position that can conveniently serve as a starting point for other activities.
 Teaching a puppy this command is also very rewarding because the dog learns it almost automatically.
 Simply wave a bit of food once or twice in front of the dog, and then say the dog’s name followed by the word sit.
 As you do this, hold the hand with the bit of food in it above but just behind the puppy’s head.
 Most dogs will naturally sit under these conditions because that posture allows them to keep watching the hand.
 If the puppy does not sit, gently fold its hind legs under its hindquarters to place it into position.
 Either way, when the dog sits, give it the bit of food and some praise.
 Next, with no food in your hand, repeat the sequence of saying the dog’s name and the word sit and placing your hand above and slightly behind the puppy’s head.
 When the dog sits, again give it a bit of food and some praise.
 After ten or so repetitions, when the dog is reliably sitting with the verbal command and the gesture, you can probably drop the hand signal, and the dog should begin sitting to the verbal command alone.

+Once the sit command is established, it can be used to start instilling in the dog the habit of obeying other commands.
+To do this, you should never give the dog anything for free.
+Before you feed the dog, make it sit; before you pet it, make it sit; before the dog gets to go out the door, make it sit; and so on.
+Later on, when the dog knows commands other than sit, you can alternate among the commands that you require the dog to obey before it gets what it wants.
+What the dog is really learning in these situations is that it must first respond to you, its leader, and that when it does so, it gets things it wants.
 The dog must feel that you are always in control of it.
 This means that you should never ask the dog to do something unless you are sure that it will actually perform the required action.
 Obviously, a trained dog will generally comply with your commands, but until you reach that stage, you or someone else should be in a position to enforce the command.
 For instance, you should not tell the dog down unless you are close enough physically to place the dog in a lying position.
 Similarly, until the dog responds reliably, you should not cal it unless it is on leash.
 This allows you to reel it in like a fish if it fails to respond promptly.
 The idea is to impress on the dog that your commands to it are not requests, or pleas, or the beginning of a negotiation, but rather instructions that must be complied with because they will be enforced.
 At the same time, whenever the dog does comply (even if you have to compel it to do so), it should be praised or otherwise rewarded.
 This way, the dog comes to associate working for you with pleasant outcomes.
 Remember that you should never let the dog get into situations where it is highly likely to misbehave or disobey you.

 Once you have taught the dog some basic commands, or even some parlor tricks, these should be practiced on a regular, but unpredictable, basis.
 While walking the dog, make it come to you and sit down.
 While watching television, make the dog sit or lie down.
 This random repetition is important, not simply as practice for the commands but also as reinforcement for the idea that the dog must pay attention to you and follow instructions without question.